-A course that continues the process begun in MAN 350.
+This course continues the process begun in MAN 350.
 The research project culminates the research and writing on a topic of employer, church, or community interest through project documentation and a final oral presentation of the findings.
 Students have two years beyond the completion of the course to complete the research project.
+Offered: each semester